I welcome the Minister of State, Deputy Canney.

 I realise this is a matter for the Minister for Justice and Equality.
 I appeal to the Minister of State to pass on my appeal as a first step and set a date for commencement.
 I look forward to taking the other aspect relating to harmful content further in future.
 I commend the Senator.

-I warmly welcome the Minister of State to the House.
+I warmly welcome the Minister of State.
 It is great to see him back as a Minister of State.
 I thank my colleague and fellow Independent Senator, Senator Joan Freeman, and my other Independent colleagues who have co-signed the Bill.
 When Senator Freeman contacted me I did not have to think twice because she is known for her record in safeguarding and protecting children.
-Other Senators have alluded to this as well.
+Other Senators have alluded to this also.
 She has a strong record in this area and in the area of mental health.
 She touched on self-harm, suicide, self-esteem and vulnerability.
 These are all important issues that affect young people and older people.

 It is strange when people talk about younger people because we are all vulnerable.
 We all have our moments.
 No one likes to be criticised and certainly no one wants to be humiliated through a medium outside his or her control on the Internet or through all the technologies that go with it.
 Politicians are all aware of that.
 There is not one politician who, at some point, has not had an experience relating to Facebook or some form of social media.
 This is a risk.